mvolkmann/blog/src/smalltalk/32-saving-code.md

 For additional packages, search GitHub for repositories whose names begin with "Cuis-Smalltalk-".
+The names of your GitHub repositories for reusable Smalltalk code should also begin this way so others can easily find and install them.

 There are three ways to install a package.